Does Drinking Alcohol Decreases Your Immune System?

 How The Immune System Works

-Alcohol adversely affects the immune system through its effect on the liver.
+Alcohol negatively affects the immune system through its effect on the liver.
 An important component of the innate immune system, the liver produces a wide variety of antibacterial proteins.
 If the liver is severely damaged by alcohol, it is less capable of producing these proteins, thereby increasing our susceptibility to bacterial infection.
-Indeed, bacterial infection is one of the most common complications of severe alcoholic hepatitis and alcoholic cirrhosis.
+Indeed, a bacterial infection is one of the most common complications of severe alcoholic hepatitis and alcoholic cirrhosis.

 How does the immune system works?
 Our bodies are constantly exposed to a barrage of microbes, including bacteria, viruses, and fungi.
 Some of these are necessary for our well-being, such as the bacteria that live in the intestine and help with digestion.
 Others can cause disease or have other toxic effects.
-The immune system is the body’s defense against infectious disease, helping to distinguish, for example, between “bad” and “good” bacteria and eradicating harmful organisms (pathogens) from the body.
+The immune system is the body’s defense against infectious diseases, helping to distinguish, for example, between “bad” and “good” bacteria and eradicating harmful organisms (pathogens) from the body.